lino-framework/lino/docs/about/index.rst

 :doc:`in Czechia <joe>`
 in **July 2013**.

-Other registered Lino users are:
+Other registered Lino users: see :doc:`/community/index`.

-- A :ref:`faggio` in Eupen since October 2013
-- A :ref:`welfare` in Châtelet since March 2014

 More